hashgraph/full-stack-testing/solo/README.md

-# Full Stack Network Manager CLI
+# Solo

-Full Stack Network Manager (fsnetman) is a CLI tool to manage and deploy a Hedera Network using the FS Helm Charts.
+Solo is a CLI tool to manage and deploy a private Hedera Network.

 ## Install